Our top 5 credit cards for travel hacking

 Card #5: American Express Gold

-The American Express Gold card is the newest card in my wallet.
+The American Express Gold card has been in my wallet for over a year.
 One of the reasons we gave it a try, is you can see if you are approved without any credit inquiry; so if you are worried that you’ve opened a few too many accounts lately, this is a great way to get a new card without risking a credit pull just to get declined.

 Annual fee: $250 (read on to hear why we think it’s worth it)